 Over-the-counter cough and cold medicines are the best way to help a child who has a cold feel better — right?
 Think again.
 Here's practical advice from Jay L. Hoecker, M.D., an emeritus pediatrics specialist at Mayo Clinic, Rochester, Minnesota.

 Antibiotics can be used to combat bacterial infections but have no effect on viruses, which cause colds.
 If your child has a cold, antibiotics won't help.
-It's also important to remember that the more your child uses antibiotics, the more likely he or she is to get sick with an antibiotic-resistant infection in the future.
+Remember, the more your child uses antibiotics, the more likely he or she is to get sick with an antibiotic-resistant infection in the future.

-An over-the-counter pain reliever — such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others) — can reduce a fever and ease the pain of a sore throat or headache.
-Remember, though, low-grade fevers help fight infection and don't necessarily need treatment.
+An over-the-counter pain reliever — such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Children's Motrin, others) — can reduce a fever and ease the pain of a sore throat.
+However, fevers are generally harmless.
+The main purpose for treating them is to help your child feel comfortable.

 - Offer fluids.
-Liquids such as water, juice and broth can help loosen congestion.
+Liquids such as water, juice and broth might help thin secretions.
 Warm liquids, such as tea or chicken soup, might have a soothing effect, increase the flow of nasal mucus and loosen respiratory secretions.

 To help your child stay healthy:

 - Keep it clean.
 Teach your child to wash his or her hands thoroughly and often.
-When soap and water aren't available, provide an alcohol-based hand sanitizer or hand wipes.
+When soap and water aren't available, provide an alcohol-based hand sanitizer.
 Keep toys and common household surfaces clean, too.